solderneer/solderneer/site/src/content/letters/top-bottom-up-down.md

 ---
-title: "Top Bottom Up Down"
+title: Top Bottom Up Down
-description: "How to balance product-market fit and iteration speed with community and governance?"
+description: How to balance product-market fit and iteration speed with community and governance?
-emoji: "🔝"
+emoji: 🔝
-pubDate: "Jun 16 2022"
+pubDate: Jun 16 2022
-tags: ["topic/technology"]
+tags:
+  - topic/technology
 ---

 > **tldr:** Building web 3 startups is hard, as you have to balance product-market fit and iteration speed with community and governance.
 To achieve this balance, a mix of strategies must be deployed- using concepts from 20+ years of startup history, political science and human behavior.